 3. Sizing tools must be used to ensure that an oversized implant is not used.
 Always insert the spacer that is the appropriate size for the patient according to the sizing tool.

-Utilize an imaging system to facilitate surgery.
-Remaining the selected in the sense to be found and
+4. Utilize an imaging system to facilitate surgery.

 5. Bone graft must be placed in the area to be fused and graft material must extend from the upper to the lower vertebrae being fused.